 Short-term high-fat diets caused these observable effects:

-- Inflamed arterial walls in 70% of trial participants within 2 weeks.
+- Inflamed arterial walls were found in 70% of trial participants within 2 weeks.

-- Elevated LDL cholesterol levels seen after 3-day fat-rich diets.
+- Elevated LDL cholesterol levels are seen after 3-day fat-rich diets.

-- Electrocardiogram changes noted in 15% of study subjects after 10 days.
+- Electrocardiogram changes were noted in 15% of study subjects after 10 days.

 These findings suggest even brief dietary shifts could undermine years of healthy habits.
 Researchers emphasize monitoring fat intake to avoid sudden physiological changes that may lead to long-term cardiac risks.